Love this room, but will it vent?

 Best Hood WPD39M36

 CFM (cubic feet per minute) is a measure of blower speed.
 This translates to how many cubes of air are exhausted per minute.
-For a grill enthusiast with a professional 36 or 48 inch grill, I would recommend a big enough blower.
+For a grill enthusiast with a professional 36 or 48-inch grill, you should buy a big enough blower.

 Specify a larger hood shell with adequate CFM and the right ducting.
 You do not want your house covered in smoke and grease.

-Get the Yale Ventilation Buyers Guide with features, specs and inside tips to properly vent any space.
-Well over 85,000 people have read a Yale Guide.
+Get the Yale Ventilation Buying Guide with features, specs, and inside tips to properly vent any space.
+Well over 500,000 people have read a Yale Guide.